Transparency: a Mission and a Challenge

 Transparency falls into a few (big) categories:

 - We need to create as much of it (transparency!) as we can in the supply chain, so that we can track and trace materials, and so that companies and consumers know where their stuff comes from.
 Only when we know this can we start talking about conflict-free and Fairtrade goods.
-We are working on a source map (see an example here) and have published a constantly growing list of our suppliers.
+We are working on a source map and have published a constantly growing list of our suppliers.

 The next step on the horizon is a Life Cycle Assessment (LCA) once the phone is here.